Zip Zap Academy

 Engineer: Sutherland Engineers

 Zip Zap uses circus arts and performance as tools for social transformation, youth empowerment, team building and community upliftment.
-It was established in 1992 to offer free circus training to children and youth.
+It was established in 1992 to offer free circus training to children of all backgrounds, with outreach programmes to those affected with HIV AIDS and youth at risk.
 Today it is supported by the legendary Cirque Du Soleil in Canada whose train the trainers programmes have enabled many Zip Zap youth to develop their teaching skills.

 Zip Zap has long dreamed of having a permanent home.
 For years, it has operated in a temporary tented structure on leased land.
 But the tent is not conducive to a teaching environment: noise levels are high, and classes cannot be adequately separated.
 The school needed a new home with separate classrooms and its own trapeze hall.
 Now, with the help of their sponsors, Zip Zap’s dream has become a reality.

-Our proposal aims to capture the essence of the three inherent architectural typologies of the project: the circus, the school and the theatre, while working with the site conditions to define the massing and orientation.
+Working with the site conditions to define the massing and orientation, our proposal also aims to capture the essence of the three inherent architectural typologies of the project: the circus, the theatre and the school,

 • To capture the traditional magic of a circus, the street façade is designed to generate maximum visual impact.
 This references the iconic ‘big top’ circus tents.

-• The building’s form is sculpted to create an angular street façade which is clad with brightly coloured painted steel fins.
+• The building’s form is sculpted to create an angular street façade which is clad with brightly coloured aluminium fins.

 • Zip Zap’s goal is to provide an alternative learning opportunity that will empower children through physical activities and self-discovery.
 In the design, all the back-of-house operations and training spaces are exposed to immerse the children in the full circus experience.